 We do not recommend fat transfer if there is not enough fat for at least two transfers.

-Depending on the size of the breast, 150–400 milliliters of fat can be transferred to the breast at one time.
-About half of that amount is expected to adhere to the tissue.
-In our study , we have found that half of the total volume remains in the breast.
-Most of the post-operative swelling disappears in the third week, and the final result can be assessed after about three months.
-The procedure can be repeated at the earliest three months after the previous transfer.
-The fat that has settled and adhered to the breast is alive and permanent.
+Depending on the situation, between 150 and 400 milliliters of fat can be transferred to the breast in a single session, depending on the size of the breast.
+About half of that amount is expected to take hold in the tissue.
+In our study, we have found that half of the total volume remains in the breast after the transfer.
+Most of the post-operative swelling subsides by the third week, and the final result can be assessed after about three months.
+The procedure can be repeated no sooner than three months after the previous transfer.
+The fat that has settled and taken hold in the breast is alive and permanent.

 The point of application is not particularly important in terms of adhesion.
 The essential thing is that there is sufficient amount of fat.